preprocess_signals

 Description

-Applies a bandpass filter to a Signal
+Apply a bandpass filter (low

 .